hurui200320/java-paperang-p2-usb/README.md

 To print something, all you need to do is:

 1. Set the paper type to normal paper, by sending command `0x2c`, data: `0x00`
+2. Set the heat density, by sending command `0x19`, data: some short in LE, like 75
-2. Feed some space before print, by sending command `0x1a`, data: some integer in LE, like 50
+3. Feed some space before print, by sending command `0x1a`, data: some short in LE, like 50
-3. Send the print data using multi packet, by sending command `0x00`, and the data.
+4. Send the print data using multi packet, by sending command `0x00`, and the data.
-4. Finally, feed some paper so you can remove the result, by sending command `0x1a`, data: some integer in LE, like 300
+5. Finally, feed some paper, so you can remove the result, by sending command `0x1a`, data: some short in LE, like 300

 The data is serial in packet, aka, the first packet will be print, then second, ..., until last packet is sent.